Sebastianvalenza/ar-cockpit/README.md

 ## Part of an operations ecosystem

-AR Cockpit is one of five control surfaces for a single multi-hub operation, built to follow one decision down the whole chain — *from the shift being covered to the cash being collected*.
-It is the last link: the cash that closes the loop the other four open.
+AR Cockpit is one of six control surfaces for a single multi-hub operation, built to follow one decision down the whole chain — *from the shift being covered to the cash being collected*.
+It is the last link: the cash that closes the loop the other five open.

 | Stage | Tool | The question it answers |
 |---|---|---|